TCFD

 Governance

-Since its creation in 2021, our TCFD working group has focused on mitigating the impact of climate change.
-By January 2023 a new sustainability committee will be established to formulate policies and strategies on sustainability issues that includes climate change.
 The committee is primarily composed of the Executive Leadership Team (ELT)* members and, depending on the agenda, function heads, other executives and staff may also participate in the meeting.
 It is chaired by the CEO, Calin Dragan, who is also Chairman of the Board of Directors.
 It is supported by the Sustainability Strategy Division.
 The committee meets four time a year and reports to the board of directors with feedback on all functions.
+In 2023, items such as environmental action plans, TCFD disclosures were discussed.

 The board of directors oversees risk management processes including our response to climate change.
 When formulating management policies in the context of business risk appetite and growth, we take such processes into account.
-In addition to regular discussions by the management team, the board of directors evaluates climate change mitigation initiatives, incorporating them into annual and mid-term business plans.
+In addition to regular discussions by the management team, the board of directors evaluates climate change mitigation initiatives, incorporating them into annual and mid・term business plans.
 Furthermore, we explain impact of our ESG-related initiatives to external stakeholders at financial results briefings.

 * ELT is the management organization of the entire CCBJH Group, including the CEO and each head